drwetter/testssl.sh/etc/README.md

 The certificate stores were retrieved by

 * Mozilla; see https://curl.haxx.se/docs/caextract.html
-* Linux: Just copied from a up-to-date Linux machine
+* Linux: Just copied from an up-to-date Linux machine
 * Microsoft: under Windows >= 7,2008 MS decided not to provide a full certificate store bu default/via update as other OS.
   It's being populated with time -- supposed you use e.g. IE while browsing.